-The description of the activities below has been provided to us by Warburg Pincus LLC ("WP"), affiliates of which: (i) beneficially own more than 10% of our outstanding common stock and/or are members of our board of directors and (ii) beneficially own more than 10% of the equity interests of, and have the right to designate members of the board of directors of each of Santander Asset Management Investment Holdings Limited ("SAMIH") and Endurance International Group ("Endurance").
-Each of SAMIH and Endurance may therefore be deemed to be under common "control" with us; however, this statement is not meant to be an admission that common control exists.
+The description of the activities below has been provided to us by Warburg Pincus LLC ("WP"), affiliates of which: (i) beneficially own more than 10% of our outstanding common stock and/or are members of our board of directors, (ii) beneficially own more than 10% of the equity interests of, and have the right to designate members of the board of directors of Santander Asset Management Investment Holdings Limited ("SAMIH").
+SAMIH may therefore be deemed to be under common "control" with us; however, this statement is not meant to be an admission that common control exists.

-The disclosure below relates solely to activities conducted by SAMIH, Endurance, and their respective affiliates.
-The disclosure does not relate to any activities conducted by Antero Resources Corporation or by WP and does not involve our or WP's management.
-Neither us nor WP has had any involvement in or control over the disclosed activities, and neither us nor WP has independently verified or participated in the preparation of the disclosure.
-Neither us nor WP is representing as to the accuracy or completeness of the disclosure nor do we or WP undertake any obligation to correct or update it.
+The disclosure below relates solely to activities conducted by SAMIH and its affiliates.
+The disclosure does not relate to any activities conducted by us or by WP and does not involve our or WP's management.
+Neither we nor WP has had any involvement in or control over the disclosed activities, and neither we nor WP has independently verified or participated in the preparation of the disclosure.
+Neither we nor WP is representing as to the accuracy or completeness of the disclosure nor do we or WP undertake any obligation to correct or update it.